TryHackMe - BankGPT Write-Up

 - understanding of human and technical security factors

-and clearly illustrates what risks can emerge when AI systems are integrated into operational workflows.
+and very clearly demonstrates what risks can arise when AI systems are integrated into operational workflows.

 👉 Room link for reference: